timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 Parameter 17 contains the value of the absorption coefficient in the form of a fraction of the real increment of the refractive index, i.e. when n = 1 + delta + i beta, then this coefficient is equal to beta / delta.
-The value must be between -1 and 1 (inclusive).
-Typical value for electron microscopy is between zero and 0.1.
+The value must be non-negative (with typical values between 0 and 0.1) in TEM imaging cases (i.e. when Parameter 8 is equal to 0) and must be negative (with typical values between (-0.1 and -0.0001) in hard X-ray imaging cases (i.e. when Parameter 8 is equal to 1).

 Parameter 18 contains the average noise-to-signal ratio (1/SNR) in input images.
 The value of this parameter is used for fine-tuning the noise filtering in the Fourier space.
 If this parameter is equal to 0, no noise filtering is applied.